The 3D Euler equations with inflow, outflow and vorticity boundary conditions: Introduction

 \subsection{Structure of this paper}

-This paper consists of three parts, with two appendices.
+This paper consists of three parts, along with three appendices.

-In Part 1, following the introduction we have just given, we present in \cref{S:Paper1} the key linear tool we will use from \cite{Paper1}.
-In \cref{S:CompConds}, we explore compatibility conditions as they apply to \Our and to the linearized approximations of \cref{S:Paper1}.
-This provides just enough background to allow us to describe, in \cref{S:Approach}, our approach to the proof of \cref{T:WellPosedness}.
+In Part I, following this introduction, we begin in \cref{S:Paper1} by summarizing results from \cite{Paper1} on the linearization of \Our, a key tool at the heart of all of our arguments.
+In \cref{S:InflowVorticity} we detail how vorticity is generated on the inflow boundary and then define the operator $A$.
+In \cref{S:CompConds}, we explore in-depth the nonlinear compatibility conditions $\cond_N$ as they apply to \Our and their counterparts for the linearized equations.
 We then give the proof of our main result, \cref{T:WellPosedness}, in \cref{S:Proof}.
-This proof, however, relies upon three propositions, \crefrange{P:InvariantSet}{P:WeakVorticityIsVelocity}, easily enough stated, but whose proofs occupy the remainder of the paper.
+This proof relies upon three propositions, \crefrange{P:InvariantSet}{P:WeakVorticityIsVelocity}: the rest of the paper is devoted to proving these propositions.

-In Part 2, we prepare for the proofs of these propositions by summarizing additional background material from \cite{Paper1} and presenting identities and estimates on the flow map, vorticity generated on the boundary, and pressure.
+In Part II, we develop some properties related to the function space $\uSolSpaceN$, then present identities and estimates on the flow map, on the vorticity generated on the boundary, and on the pressure.

-In Part 3, we use results primarily from the second part to prove, first, \cref{P:InvariantSet}, then leverage it to obtain \cref{P:AContinuous}.
+In Part III, we use results primarily from the second part to prove \cref{P:InvariantSet}, then leverage it to obtain \cref{P:AContinuous}.
 We also give the proof of \cref{P:WeakVorticityIsVelocity}.
-In the final two short sections of this part, we describe how \cref{T:VorticityBCs} follows from a simplification of the estimates obtained in the second part, with a similar observation on \cref{T:WellPosedness} when impermeable boundary conditions are imposed on the entire boundary.
+In the final section of this part, we describe how \cref{T:VorticityBCs} follows from the estimates obtained in Part II.